ChaosChain/fin-studio/README.md

 ### Adding New Agents

-1. Create agent class in `src/agents/`
+1. Create a new agent class in `src/agents/`
 2. Implement required interfaces from `src/types/a2a.ts`
-3. Register agent in `src/agents/manager.ts`
+3. Register the agent in `src/agents/manager.ts`
 4. Add port configuration

 Example: